AzimMoula/AzimMoula-Chat_Application/README.md

 # Chat_Application
-A chat application made using flutter and stream chat.
+A chat application made using flutter and Stream chat.

 ## Getting Started